smikhalevski/tokenizer-dsl/README.md

 );
 ```

-This tokenizer would successfully process `'foobarfoobar'` but would trigger `unrecognizedToken` for `'foofoo'`.
+This tokenizer would successfully process `'foobarfoobar'` but would stop on `'foofoo'`.

 Rules that don't have `on` option specified are applied on all stages.
 To showcase this behavior, let's modify our rules
 to allow `'foo'` and `'bar'` to be separated with arbitrary number of space characters.